List of Saki characters: Miyamori Girl's High

-3rd year, plays vanguard position.
+Third year, plays vanguard position.
 She is stoic, quiet, and apathetic.
 She is very tactical during her matches.
 According to her teammates, Shiromi has a unique style.
 When she worries about her hand, it usually means that its high scoring and normally scores her points this way.
 She is tactful when it comes to her opponents hands and has solid defense.
-She often discards what others call risky tiles, but it hasn't been shown to backfire on her.
+She often discards what others call risky tiles, but it has not been shown to backfire on her.